Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 #### Initializing
-During initialization the compiler loads external references located in the /sitecore.project/external directory.
+During initialization the compiler loads external references files which contains standard items from Sitecore.
 The external references are needed because the project must hold the whole truth.

 #### Parsing